thatvirdiguy/thatvirdiguy.github.io/_posts/2022-03-03-hack-the-box:-blue.md

 smb: \Default\> get NTUSER.DAT.LOG1 getting file \Default\NTUSER.DAT.LOG1 of size 189440 as NTUSER.DAT.LOG1 (145.8 KiloBytes/sec) (average 123.1 KiloBytes/sec)
 smb: \Default\>
+smb: \Default\> cd ../
+smb: \> cd Public
+smb: \Public\> dir
+  .
+DR        0  Tue Apr 12 03:51:29 2011
+  ..
+DR        0  Tue Apr 12 03:51:29 2011
+  desktop.ini                       AHS      174  Tue Jul 14 00:54:24 2009
+  Documents                          DR        0  Tue Jul 14 01:08:56 2009
+  Downloads                          DR        0  Tue Jul 14 00:54:24 2009
+  Favorites                         DHR        0  Mon Jul 13 22:34:59 2009
+  Libraries                         DHR        0  Tue Jul 14 00:54:24 2009
+  Music                              DR        0  Tue Jul 14 00:54:24 2009
+  Pictures                           DR        0  Tue Jul 14 00:54:24 2009
+  Recorded TV                        DR        0  Tue Apr 12 03:51:29 2011
+  Videos                             DR        0  Tue Jul 14 00:54:24 2009

+                4692735 blocks of size 4096.
+592862 blocks available
+smb: \Public\> get desktop.ini

+getting file \Public\desktop.ini of size 174 as desktop.ini (0.3 KiloBytes/sec) (average 0.3 KiloBytes/sec)
+smb: \Public\>
+smb: \Public\> ^C
 ```

+I then spent some time reading more about what this "`desktop.ini`" and "`NTUSER.DAT`" are, and if there is potential exploit out there in the wild for me to use, but that wasn't the right approach.
+I figured out the right approach when I did a `searchsploit` on "windows smb" but limited the results to Windows 7 since, as per the nmap scan, that the OS this box is running.

 ```
 ┌──(thatvirdiguy㉿kali)-[~]